By Amir Naftali.

 My goal was to create a flexible development and integration environment (and possibly production) by allowing myself to connect to my EC2 servers from everywhere with my debugger, database client and test tools, run diagnostics, CI servers and so on, without having to worry that each port I’ll open will require an entire security evaluation and hardening.

-Architecture-wise, I thought of creating a generic Gateway that will be a single point of entrance to my EC2 public cloud.
+Architecture-wise, I thought of creating a VPN Gateway (of course it will be a software VPN Gateway) that will be a single point of entrance to my EC2 public cloud.
+The VPN Gateway will serve as a termination point for the VPN tunnel and a simple software router for forwarding and receiving traffic from the internal AWS network environment.
 Access to the Gateway over the public internet will be secured and the Gateway will forward traffic to and from my EC2 servers (protected by Security Groups).
 This way (by using EC2 Security Groups) there will be no need to open ports on my EC2 servers to the public internet.

 Technology-wise, I explored different approaches, such as SSH and OpenVPN, which could be decent solutions, but I was looking for something a bit more generic.

-I thought that because IPSec allows Layer 3-based encryption it would be a good way to build this solution.
+I thought that because IPSec allows Layer 3-based encryption it would be a good idea to use it to build a Remote Access VPN.
 So using an IPSec gateway in EC2 will allow me to disconnect my EC2 servers form the public Internet and only allow communication to and from the trusted (GW) IP address.
 As I researched this, I found that a few other folks have attempted this but some had given up and went for other approaches.
-Nonetheless, I decided to dig in a bit more and here is what I found (including an example how how to do it).
+Nonetheless, I decided to dig in a bit more and here is what I found (including an example of how to do it).